dbwls0087/BERT_MovieReviews/README.md

 ## Project Overview
-The goal of this project is to build a sentiment classification model that automatically predicts whether a movie review is positive or negative.
+The goal of this project is to implement a natural language processing (NLP) model that automatically classifies movie reviews as positive or negative based on the review text.

 ## Dataset